(CNN)Here's a look at the life of Charles Taylor, former president of Liberia and convicted war criminal.

 Education: Bentley College, Massachusetts, BA Economics,1977

-Timeline: 1972 - Emigrates to the U.S. to study.
-Reportedly has a child, possibly two.
+1972 - Emigrates to the United States to study.

 1980 - Returns to Liberia and joins the administration of Samuel Doe, who comes into power after a coup.